 Payment Plan Option:

-McNally Smith College of Music offers payment plans to all new and current students with a positive payment history to help pay off any remaining balance due for a semester.
+McNally Smith offers payment plans to all new and current students with a positive payment history to help pay off any remaining balance due for a semester.
 All payment plans are interest free and have an application fee.

-Payment Plan enrollment for Spring 2017 is now open.
+Payment Plan enrollment for Spring 2018 will open on November 14th.
 New and returning students may apply prior to registration being finalized.
 In order to meet the enrollment deadline, estimate your payment plan amount now, and then amend the plan later if necessary.

 For questions regarding how much you should budget for your payment plan, please refer to your registration bill or contact the Bursar’s office at email@example.com.